punarvas/IESL/probabilistic_demand_prediction/README.md

 for implemeting building-level energy demand prediction models for electricity and HVAC.

 Our study focused on Building 59 [2], located inside the campus of Lawerence Berkeley National Laboratory, for predicting electricity and HVAC demand for next 24 hours.
-Our study, which is set to publish soon, focuses on thorough comparison of Probabilistic and Deterministic approach to prediction.
+In this study, thorough comparison of Probabilistic and Deterministic approach to prediction is performed.

 **Project Structure:**
 - `utils`: Contains code for data preprocessing, evaluation metrics, visualization, and neural network.